marcduiker/marcduiker.github.io/_posts/2022-11-22-speaker-buddy.md

 When you *do* need to show, or run, code in your session, make sure you can run it in the cloud instead of your own machine!
 I have all my source code on GitHub, and I'm using [GitHub Codespaces](https://github.com/features/codespaces) so I can run a demo completely in the cloud if necessary.
 There are many similar solutions out there such as [Gitpod](https://www.gitpod.io/), [JetBrains Space](https://www.jetbrains.com/space/), [CodeSandbox](https://codesandbox.io/).
 The downside of this solution is that it does require a good internet connection.

 > **TIP**: If your source code is on GitHub, and you just need to show source code, you can use [github.dev](https://github.com/github/dev), a lightweight, browser-based editor (based on VSCode) you can access by replacing `.com` with `.dev` when typing the repository URL.
-It even supports some extension such as the brilliant [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) which is great for showing code in a guided way throughout your session.
+It even supports some extensions such as the brilliant [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour), which is great for showing code in a guided way throughout your session.

 ## The Speaker Buddy System